 Implications for the Christian Parent

-We may say that we want Davids, but do we really?
+We may say we want Davids, but do we really?
 Are we concerned more with behavior that is right or with hearts that are right?
 Do we fear sin in our children?
 Do we worry about what our children’s behavior says about us as parents?
 Are we concerned about how our children appear before man or how they will stand before God?

 We can insulate, indoctrinate and regiment our children’s spiritual journey by restricting what they see, read or hear.
 We can control their prayer time, devotional time and behavior.
-All of this may produce a “good” Christian child – one who might make other parents think, “Gee, their kids are so good –they have it all figured out.”
+All of this may produce a “good” Christian child – one who might make other parents think, “Wow, their kids are so good –they have it all figured out.”
 But without a focus on the heart, we may end up raising Pharisees instead of Davids.

 Take some time to pray today.
 Ask God to give you the strength and courage to raise Davids: full of faults, but whose hearts are soft toward God.